 Hourly rates for divorce settlement advice

 For more complex work, we will typically work to an agreed hourly rate.
-We will always provide a realistic costs estimate and keep you fully informed about the work that needs doing, so you stay in control of your overall spend.
+We will always provide a realistic costs estimate and keep you fully informed about the work that needs doing so you stay in control of your overall spending.

 No-fault divorce FAQs

 In 2020, the government passed a law to end the ‘blame game’ of the current divorce law.
-From 6th April 2022, ‘no-fault divorce’ will allow couples to simply say ‘my marriage has irretrievably broken down’.
-There will be no need to rely on reasons such as adultery or unreasonable behaviour to prove that you should be allowed a divorce.
+On the 6th April 2022, ‘no-fault divorce’ came into effect, allowing couples to simply say ‘my marriage has irretrievably broken down’.

 The government states, ‘These new laws will stop separating couples having to make needless allegations against one another, and instead help them focus on resolving their issues amicably.’